You are reading this page because you are a Catholic who wants to share the Good News of Jesus with other people, but

 I’ve been asked by my parish priest to start an evangelisation group.

 Once you have a solid base of prayer, you need to form your group and do some general training.
 Then you can identify what particular opportunities there are in your parish, so you can seek appropriate training and do some planning around your project.
-A good starting point will be to watch the Proclaim’15 videos about Vision and Strategy and Parish Teams, and how to share the Gospel message and give a Testimony.
+A good starting point will be to watch the Proclaim’15 video about Parish Teams.

-If your team doesn’t feel very confident, you could run some more extensive training – in 5 sessions you can do Pass It On, in 7, Sharing Christ; or in 18 short or 9 long sessions you can use the Relit Evangelisation Course (that’s not cheap to buy, though).
+If your team doesn’t feel very confident, you could run some more extensive training – in 7 sessions you can do Sharing Christ; or in 18 short or 9 long sessions you can use the Relit Evangelisation Course (that’s not cheap to buy, though).

 After basic training, it’s time to decide what kind of project your group will tackle.
 Here, the Southwark Handbook can be invaluable.
 You will probably settle on one of three kinds of projects – to reach non-churchgoing Catholics, to reach people with no particular faith background, or to help those who already worship in your parish to move from being mere churchgoers to missionary disciples.
 But also be aware of the particular gifts of the members of your team – what kind of work will best use the gifts available?
 You may want to ask the members to go through the Called & Gifted process.